Esri/water-utility-mobile-map/README.md

 Show me a list of other [Local Government GitHub repositories](http://esri.github.io/#Local%2DGovernment).

+Show me a list of other [Utilities GitHub repositories](http://esri.github.io/#Utilities).

 Additional [information and sample data](http://www.arcgis.com/home/item.html?id=a57e96b9240e4311b7fd863b80a6d389) are available for the application.